 - 1/4 cup olive oil

-- Use a food processor to shred the zucchini and add to a medium size mixing bowl.
+- Use a food processor to shred the zucchini.
+Transfer to a clean dish towel or multiple layers of paper towels to ring out and remove water content.
+Transfer to a medium size mixing bowl.

 - Slice the mango and give it a little choppy chop.
 I cut mine into medium size chunks.